ksarkies/XBee-Acquisition/XBee-firmware/README.md

 have been detected will it reset the watermeter count.
 The base station is responsible for its own involvement in this protocol.

-Options are provided for the base station to send commands to change parameters in the remote unit.
+Provision is made for the base station to send commands to change parameters in the remote unit.
 This must be sent BEFORE the acknowledgement otherwise the remote unit will return to sleep once it has received a good response.